Busting Creativity Myths: Lies We Believe about Creativity

 Creativity can be defined as finding a connection between two unrelated things.
 So, analyzing a problem and devising an unexpected solution is not just critical problem solving, it is creativity at its most understated.

-Myth 4: Creativity is a solo pursuit
+Myth 4: Creativity is a Solo Pursuit

 In myth 1 we busted the misconception that creativity is only accessible to a divine few and a handful of “gifted” elite.
 If we are comfortable with the idea that every human can be creative, I wonder how open we are to finding “inspiration” in groups?
-Is it even possible?

 A simple truth is that you don’t know what you don’t know.
 Cognitive diversity is a reliable way of ensuring you cover the board of possibilities.
 This means teams, especially those responsible for innovative idea generation, should consist of cognitively and, by extension, demographically diverse people.